Monthly Archives: May 2014

 localhost%5Cadministrator

-For a full list of commands that should work see http://technet.microsoft.com/en-us/library/dn690096.aspx
+For a full list of commands that should work see https://technet.microsoft.com/en-us/library/dn690096.aspx

 Centos/RHEL stops looking for a dhcp ip